 While Caribbean beaches can make you lazy, ski towns spark something inside of you to explore and try new things.
 And summer is the perfect time to try something new: Disc Golf!
 Over the past few years, our entire crew has joined in on the fun.
 While golfing is expensive, Disc Golf is the polar opposite.
-For around forty bucks, you can pick up some discs and start playing this game for FREE!
+For around fifty bucks, you can pick up some discs and start playing this game for FREE!
 Here’s some of the best disc golf courses in the US to visit for some summer fun in the mountains.

 Disc Golf, What’s That?